 I'd also get to the Falls Festival in Marion Bay.
 Heaps of amazing music over a couple of days.
 I believe Moby is in the lineup this year - http://www.fallsfestival.com.au/#home-marionbay

 Hobart is an incredibly cool place to hang out during summer.
-Lots of amazing food, art, performance, dance parties, bands etc happening around the waterfront....Best time to be around is from 28 Dec - 3 Jan, during the Taste Festival - http://www.tastefestival.com.au/ about 7 years ago
+Lots of amazing food, art, performance, dance parties, bands etc happening around the waterfront....Best time to be around is from 28 Dec - 3 Jan, during the Taste Festival - http://www.tastefestival.com.au/ over 7 years ago

 I agree with most of what other people have said.
 I've got some friends coming over from the US for a week and it will involve a mix of day walks and night outings around Hobart and then an East Coast trip as well.
 Make sure you mix up the great outdoor opportunities with some of the cultural events like the Taste and the Falls Festival.
 Hit up some of the wineries down the East Coast and make sure you stop into Kate's Berry Farm outside of Swansea.
-Get yourself some great Mingled Berry Jam. about 7 years ago
+Get yourself some great Mingled Berry Jam. over 7 years ago

 Oh - make sure you stop off at some local pubs.
 The Longley "International" Hotel, or some of the ones on the West Coast near Tullah, will make for cracking good shots and stories for your blog.
 Just don't piss off the locals.
-You've been warned. about 7 years ago
+You've been warned. over 7 years ago

 Montezuma falls ( Tasmanian largest falls ) near rosebery on west coast, Trial Harbour for sure, but watch the road.
 Binalong bay and Eddystone point on the north east coast.